5 News

-5 News at 5, also known as Channel 5 News, is the news programme of British broadcaster Channel 5, produced by ITN from its main newsroom on Gray's Inn Road, London.
+5 News is a British television news programme broadcast on 5 and produced by ITN.
+It has been broadcasting since Channel 5 launched in March 1997.

 History

 5 News was one of the new station's flagship programmes when it launched on 30 March 1997.
 One of the launch newsreaders was Rob Butler, who became MP for Aylesbury in 2019.
 It was originally produced by ITN, which at the time also provided the news for Channel 4 and ITV.
 It was announced on 9 March 2004 that Sky had won the new contract to provide Channel 5 with its news bulletins.

 The first Sky-produced bulletin was planned for 3 January 2005 but the 2004 Indian Ocean earthquake and tsunami brought this forward two days in a short Saturday evening update.
 In January 2009, the contract with Sky was extended to 2012.

 Five News pioneered a number of innovations in style, format and content of news and won numerous awards in its early years.

 Originally provided by ITN, from 1 January 2005, Sky News took over the contract to provide the news for Channel 5, replacing ITN, which had provided the channel's news service from the channel's launch in 1997.
 On 14 February 2011, the service was rebranded back to its original name, 5 News, having been called Five News from 2002 until 2011.
 On 20 February 2012 the contract returned to original provider ITN.

 On 18 February 2008, Five News was given a refreshed look with new theme music, and titles, the titles were later refreshed in October of that year to coincide with Five's rebrand.
 The 7pm edition was also rebranded Five News at 7 and saw the return of presenters standing up to read the news.
 On 10 August 2009, Channel 5 announced that its Five News at 7 programme would be axed in the autumn of 2009 along with newscaster Isla Traquair, who had presented it.
 On 28 August 2009, at the end of the programme, Isla announced that it was her last appearance, and on 4 September, Matt Barbet presented the last programme.
 Five News at 7 was replaced by the hour-long Live from Studio Five, a nightly magazine programme featuring a mix of news and chat, airing from 6:30pm weeknights, from 14 September 2009.
 The show rivalled the BBC One programme The One Show.